fadion/strongoose/README.md

 ## Initializing Models

 Before being usable as Mongoose models, Strongoose classes need to be initialized.
-This is done fairly easy using the `getModel()` method on instances:
+This is done using the `getModel()` method on instances:

 ```typescript
 class User extends Strongoose {